The House Of Stuart

 The best remembered of all Charles' mistresses was perhaps Nell Gwynn the pretty cockney actress, once an orange seller in the theatres who was born in a London alley in 1650, her mother was known to have kept a brothel at Covent Garden.
 A true child of the London streets, Nell's ready wit amused the king.
-At the height of the Exclusion Crisis, when religious feeling was at boiling point, Nell's coach was attacked by an angry mob who mistook her for one of the Catholic foreign mistresses.
+At the height of the Exclusion Crisis, when religious feeling was at boiling point, Nell's coach was attacked by an angry mob who mistook her for the king's Catholic french mistress, Louise De Kerouaille.
 "Pray good people be civil" she cried, sticking her head out of the window, "I am the Protestant whore!"
 Although he had numerous children by his mistresses, the Queen, to her great sadness, remained barren.
 Catherine, after initial friction, came to accept the mistresses and she and Charles grew to be very fond of each other.

 Louise De Kerouaille.